Anna Zatorska Piotrkowska

 “Later on a different teacher came to the kindergarten.
 She said, ‘He’s good, there is nothing to worry about.’
 I didn’t have to stay with him.

 “When he went to primary school, I asked the teacher how he was getting on.
 She said, ‘He’s the top of the class.’

 “He had a friend living not very far from us, David, a lovely boy.
 My Bogdan would try to speak English, try to give a different twang.
 They were good as gold.
 They used to know how to talk to each other.
 That little David, when the other kids were walking home from school, he’d be waiting in the street and he would give them hidings, and yet he and Bogdan never had one fight, ever.

 “He was a little bit older than Bogdan, and one day came to our place after school and started to complain.
 I said, ‘What happened, David?’
 He said, ‘Ooh, I was belting them and they all came climbing on me.’
 He never touched anybody after that.
 His mother and father were always fighting, and every time he’d come to our house, he would tell me a different story about what his father was doing.
 He wanted to have a father doing something wonderful.”

 The Piotrkowski family at Anna's 60th birthday celebrations in 1994.

-© Barbara Scrivens, 2017.
+© Barbara Scrivens, 2017

-ALL PHOTOGRAPHS FROM THE PIOTRKOWSKI COLLECTION.
+THE LAST PHOTOGRAPH BY BARBARA SCRIVENS.
+UNLESS OTHERWISE CITED, ALL OTHER PHOTOGRAPHS FROM THE PIOTRKOWSKI COLLECTION.